jernejjevsenak/dendroTools/cran-comments.md

-Dear CRAN, as you suggested in our previous conversation, we additionally reduced the intensity of our tests and examples.
-Previously, we reduced the intensity of our vignettes by 25 %.
-So, we made vignette examples much smaller, but it is still possible we exceed the limit of vignette building on CRAN.
-In this case, we kindly ask CRAN to turn off vignette checks on some platforms, as we did for the previous version.
+Dear CRAN,
+I am resubmitting my package dendroTools.
+I have added three new functions that extends the functionality of my package.
+Please note extensive vignette examples.
+In previous versions we agreed to turn off vignette checks on some platforms.
+I believe it makes sense to keep it so.
 Thank you very much.

-Best Regards,
+Bests,
 Jernej

 ##  Resubmission
 * This is a resubmission of the package dendroTools.

 ## Test environments
 * local OS X install, R 3.5.0
-* TRAVIS: Platform: x86_64-pc-linux-gnu (64-bit), Running under: Ubuntu Ubuntu 14.04.5 LTS, R version 3.5.3 (2017-01-27)
+* TRAVIS: Platform: x86_64-pc-linux-gnu (64-bit), Running under: Ubuntu Ubuntu 14.04.5 LTS, R version 3.6.0 (2017-01-27)
-* win-builder using using R version 3.5.3 (2019-03-11) and platform: x86_64-w64-mingw32 (64-bit)
+* win-builder using R Under development (unstable) (2019-05-30 r76623) and using R version 3.5.3 (2019-03-11)

 ## R CMD check results
 There were no ERRORs, WARNINGs or NOTEs